digi-ron/AU-Falcon-SPUD-Project/Electrical/BrakeSwitch/BrakeSwitch.md

 > The brakes will not fail due to a brake switch failure.
 If you find any symptoms with your brakes mechanically then there is a problem with the brake system itself
 {: .block-warning}

+## Diagnosis

+Diagnosis for this part is simple.
+Start the vehicle and put your foot lightly on the brake pedal, in any gear.
+Have another person check for brake light funtionality

+> alternatively, 2-3 standard red bricks can be wedged into place to force the brake pedal down, however this is a last resort option if no one else is available
+{: .block-note}

 ## Replacement

 Follow the below steps to replace your brake switch: